eXist-db/e2e-core/README.md

 The autodeployed apps are:
 *   eXide
 *   monex
-*   Usermanager
+*   Usermanager (deprec.)
 *   Dashboard
-    *   Backup Central,
+    *   Backup Central (deprec.)
-    *   Collection Browser
+    *   Collection Browser (deprec.)
-    *   Package Manager
+    *   Package Manager (deprec.)

-A test scaffold for each of these can be found inside `cypress/integration` along with some boilerplate templates in `cypress/`.
+A test scaffold for each of these can be found inside `cypress/integration/*` along with some boilerplate templates in `cypress/`.

+We currently support two test suites, for the deprecated and upcoming new version of the Dashboard apps.
+Depending on your version of exist-db you need to execute the matching test suite, either:
+*   `npm test -- --spec "cypress/integration/4.x.x/**"`
+or
+*   `npm test -- --spec "cypress/integration/5.x.x/**"`

+Note the use of `--` to pass arguments to `npm test`

 ## What this isn't